 Invisible Publishing’s Bibliophonic series returns, this time with a look at unsung Canadian punk rock heroes, NoMeansNo.
 NoMeansNo: Going Nowhere tells the story of a band whose career has spanned three decades, 14 albums and spawned an alter-ego that’s become as much a part of the Canadian consciousness as Harold Snepsts or SCTV.
-Through interviews with band members, friends and fans, this book explores how a punk band from Victoria, B.C. influenced musicians across the world and continues to be force in punk rock.
+Through interviews with band members, friends and fans, this book explores how a punk band from Victoria, B.C. influenced musicians across the world and continues to be a force in punk rock.

 Mark Black is a writer, television producer, humorist and hockey fan.
 He’s a connoisseur of Canadian culture.
 Black’s writing has featured in The Coast, Skyscraper and The Dalhousie Gazette.
 Originally from Cape Breton, he’s now a Halifax local.
 NoMeansNo: Going Nowhere is his first book.